Skip to main content

 Study Artists You Admire

 Immerse yourself in the work of talents you connect with.
 As you analyse pieces you’re drawn to, identify visual impacts that elicit your reaction.
 Does a colour scheme evoke certain moods?
 Do the brush strokes have a tactile quality you hope to emulate in your style?
 Curate an inspiration folder, real or digital, filing images that ignite ideas for your artistic identity.
 Refer to this whenever you need a boost of motivation to refine your style.
+You might even find acrylic artwork that resonates deeply, sparking fresh perspectives for your creative process.
+Exploring different mediums can unlock new ways to express your unique vision.

 Define Your Creative Niche